 Richard Novak, vice president for continuing studies and distance education, Division of Continuing Studies, was awarded the NJEdge Technology Impact Award, which recognizes leadership in higher education technology.

 Sandra Kaplan, professor, department of rehabilitation and movement, School of Health Professions, was awarded the Physical Therapy Special Interest Award by the American Physical Therapy Association of New Jersey for her contributions to the profession and her work to shape its future.

-Zhixiong Guo, professor, department of mechanical and aerospace engineering, School of Engineering, and a recipient of the Board of Trustees Award in 2018, has been appointed as the editor-in-chief for the Journal of Enhanced Heat Transfer, a prestigious journal that was founded by late professors Art Bergles and Ralph Webb in 1993.
+Zhixiong Guo, professor, department of mechanical and aerospace engineering, School of Engineering, and recipient of the Board of Trustees Award in 2018, has been appointed editor-in-chief of the Journal of Enhanced Heat Transfer, a prestigious journal founded by late professors Art Bergles and Ralph Webb in 1993.